Cylialiu/Yiying_Liu_Portfolio/Final_project_Yiying Liu.md

     * Categorized data: based on states; Drug types; ages; genders on deaths rate, drop out rate and drug use rate
     * Expenditure data for government, family and person
   * Three stories from drug abuse users.
 (Use plot to show their life stories)
+  * Summarize some common factors that would influence people's craving level and bring up the hypothesis.
   * Solutions based on our company's idea: a digital motivation platform using human computer interaction data, digital dashboards and predictive algorithms to help people stay sober from substance use disorders.
+  * Dicuss other exsiting and potential solutions and future prospect of the industry.
+## Initial sketches